latticesurgery-com/liblsqecc/README.md

 ```
 Usage: lsqecc_slicer [options...]
 Options:
-    -i, --instructions     File name of file with LS Instructions.
+    -i, --input            File with input.
 If not provided will read LS Instructions from stdin
     -q, --qasm             File name of file with QASM.
-If not provided will read LS Instructions (not QASM) from stdin
+When not provided will read as LLI (not QASM)
     -l, --layout           File name of file with layout spec.
 Defaults to simple layout if none is provided
-    -o, --output           File name of output file to which write a latticesurgery.com JSON of the slices.
-By default outputs to stdout
+    -o, --output           File name of output.
+When not provided outputs to stdout
-    -f, --output-format    Requires, STDOUT output format: slices (default), progress , noprogress, machine,
+    -f, --output-format    Requires -o, STDOUT output format: progress, noprogress, machine
     -t, --timeout          Set a timeout in seconds after which stop producing slices
     -r, --router           Set a router: graph_search (default), graph_search_cached
     -g, --graph-search     Set a graph search provider: custom (default), boost (not always available)
     -a, --slice-repr       Set how slices are represented: dense (default), sparse
     --graceful             If there is an error when slicing, print the error and terminate
-    --lli                  Output LLI instead of JSONs
+    --printlli             Output LLI instead of JSONs
+    --noslices             Do the slicing but don't write the slices out
     --cnotcorrections      Add Xs and Zs to correct the the negative outcomes: never (default), always
     --compactlayout        Uses Litinski's compact layout, incompatible with -l
     -h, --help             Shows this page
 ```
 #### QASM Support (Highly experimental)
 LibLSQECC can parse a small subset of OpenQASM 2.0 instead of LLI, with restrictions below.
 We call this type of assembly OpenQASM--.
 In general OpenQASM-- should be valid OpenQASM, up to implementation defects.
 The rules are